christopher-irw/gait-accelerometer-analysis/README.md

 # Accelerometer data

+The accelerometer data provided here is sourced from the paper [Gait Monitoring and Analysis: A Mathematical Approach](https://www.mdpi.com/1424-8220/23/18/7743) where experiments were conducted to collect and analyze this dataset.
+In the paper, detailed descriptions of the experiments are available, including the specific activities in which the data was gathered.
+The data originates from two distinct groups of individuals: one comprising elderly patients with chronic diseases and the other consisting of individuals diagnosed with Parkinson's disease.
+Patients with chronic conditions used Android smartwatches, while those with Parkinson's disease utilized wristbands equipped with BLE (Bluetooth Low Energy) technology.
+The participants were encouraged to use these devices for extended periods, capturing a wide range of daily activities.
+In a few instances, participants were instructed to wear the devices exclusively during walking activities.

 The data is available at the following links:

 | Project                             | Sampling frequency | Unique users | Labels | Dataset Size | Data format |                           Download                           |